Online businesses rock.

 If you’re planning on starting a business with information-based products like ebooks or online courses, I’d say you should go ahead and just use a little bit of your savings to get your online business off the ground.

 If you’ve never explored the costs associated with starting an online business, prepare to be amazed.
-It costs so little, most Americans could afford it no problem.
+It costs so little most Americans can afford it, no problem.

 You can get started for as little as $3.95 per month.
 That’s right, just $3.95 per month!